markgordon22/Travel-Tips-Ireland/README.md

 * As a user, I want to see if there are any holiday destinations that I would be interested in travelling too.
 * As a user, I want to see an about page where I can read a brief description about Ireland.
 * As a user, I want to see images of the destinations that the website are advertising.
-* As a user, I want to see a nice home page welcoming me to the website.
-* As a user, I want to be engaged in an interactive fashion with the website.
 * As a user, I want to be able to contact the site owner with any questions or doubts I may have now or in the future.

 # Site Owner Goals